Battle of Tannenberg Line: Preparatory fire

-Soviet advance guards on the Grenadier Hill
+Soviet advance guards on Grenadier Hill

 The attack of 6,000 Soviet infantry began at 09:00, supported by a regiment of nearly 100 tanks (most of them of the heavy IS-2 variety).
 They used their 122 mm guns to fire directly at the strongpoints showing any signs of life and destroyed the remaining bunkers.
 The remnants of the German advance guard were destroyed.
 The platoon commanded by Lt.
-Lapshin broke through to the top of the Grenadier Hill.
+Lapshin broke through to the top of Grenadier Hill.
 Special courage was shown by Sgt.
 Efendiyev, who destroyed a German strongpoint on the hill.
 The Komsomol organiser, V.I.
 Lavreshin of the 937th Rifle Regiment, who had been marching ahead of his troops with a red flag in his hands, erected it at the summit.

 Attack of Soviet main forces

 The principle of the Soviet attack in the Sinimäed was an overwhelming frontal shock, with only a few of the attackers presumed to have reached the target.
 With artillery fire preventing reinforcements being sent in from the German rear, the Soviet 8th Army went on the attack and drove a wedge into the north flank of the 11th Infantry Division.
-The Soviet main tactical goal, the Grenadier Hill, was to be assaulted by the 6,000 troops of the 109th Rifle Corps.
+The Soviet main tactical goal, Grenadier Hill, was to be assaulted by the 6,000 troops of the 109th Rifle Corps.
 The 109th Rifle Division attacked Nederland, which was covering the hill from the north.
-The 120th Rifle Division hit the Grenadier Hill from the east.
+The 120th Rifle Division hit Grenadier Hill from the east.
 The 72nd Rifle Division assaulted the II Battalion, 3rd Estonian Regiment, which was defending the northern flank.
 The 117th Rifle Corps stood ready to break through the last of the German defenses.
-The Orphanage Hill fell to the Soviets with the 191st Rifle Regiment at the head of the attack.
-This unit suffered great casualties from the fire of the last defenders who in turn were either killed or forced to the Grenadier Hill.
-With the seizure of the Orphanage Hill, the Soviet 201st and the 256th Rifle Divisions were exhausted, as the 109th Rifle Division continued to press towards the Grenadier Hill alone.
+Orphanage Hill fell to the Soviets with the 191st Rifle Regiment at the head of the attack.
+This unit suffered great casualties from the fire of the last defenders who in turn were either killed or forced to Grenadier Hill.
+With the seizure of Orphanage Hill, the Soviet 201st and the 256th Rifle Divisions were exhausted, as the 109th Rifle Division continued to press towards Grenadier Hill alone.
 The defenders were commanded by Josef Bachmeier, the head of the II Battalion, Norge.
 The 1st and 2nd Battalions, 3rd Estonian subordinated to Bachmeier had 20 to 30 men each.
-For the defense of the Grenadier Hill, every available Estonian was sent into battle, including communications personnel.
-The central command post was destroyed by Soviet fire while the Germans, Flemish, Norwegians and Estonians escaped destruction by lying down in their bunkers.
-Behind them at the summit of the Grenadier Hill stood Nederland.
+For the defense of Grenadier Hill, every available Estonian was sent into battle, including communications personnel.
+The central command post was destroyed by Soviet fire while the Germans, Flemish, Norwegians, and Estonians escaped destruction by lying down in their bunkers.
+Behind them at the summit of Grenadier Hill stood Nederland.
 The gaps created in the attacking infantry and tank line by the German artillery did not stop the Soviet advance.